 I'm not going to call myself a fashion photographer, but I'm starting to shoot it a little now and enjoying the process.
 Here is a mix of fashion related beauty pictures I've put together, showcasing some of the most beautiful people I've photographed all over the world.

-Going backstage at any Fashion Show can be an exciting experience, but after many years it becomes more and more challenging.
+Going backstage at any fashion show can be an exciting experience, but after many years it becomes more and more challenging.
 Everything starts looking more and more the same each time and you're pushed to come up with pictures that not only tell the story of what's going on, but to capture pictures that don't look like your last.

 I also don't always get to do what I want backstage as I'm often shooting for clients with special requests and need to deliver on those as a priority, but that's what being a successful photographer is about.
-Knowing what you 'need' to do and putting it above any 'want'.
+Knowing what you 'need' to do and putting it above what you 'want'.

 A fashion runway is very much like a big advertisement or performance.
 There's music, excitement and visually appealing show that gets everyone on the edge of their seats.
-Traditional runway is shot from a riser at the end of the catwalk, and most of the time, the pictures all look the same, so I won't bore you with that here, so I've collated a series of alternate views of a runway.
+Traditional runway is shot from a riser at the end of the catwalk, and most of the time, the pictures all look the same, so I won't bore you with that here.
+Instead I've collated a series of alternate views of a runway.

 Performance is the sport version of shooting professional sports.
 It requires a similar skill set and is often a great challenge.
 You never know what may happen and sometimes the lighting can make your job very frustrating.
 If I had my way, I'd almost make a career out of shooting performances because the experience is like none other.
 The thrill of seeing the world's greatest performers in their element is thrilling and exhilarating.
 They can also make for very powerful imagery.